ionStici/frontend/js/async/intro-async.md

 - **API (Application Programming Interface):** a piece of software that can be used by another piece of software, in order to allow applications to talk to each other and exchange information.

   In web development there are countless APIs: DOM, Geolocation, our own Class APIs, etc. They are called APIs, because they are self contained pieces of software that allow other pieces of software to interact with them.
+API Call - data coming from third party web APIs.

   We can implement a simple API in a Class, where we make some methods available as public interface.
 Objects created from a Class can be seen as self-contained and encapsulated pieces of software that other pieces of software can interact with - this fits the definition of API.